LAMP stands for Linux Apache MySQL PHP, which we install on Debian web server, together with the MariaDB database and PHP for dynamic CMS sites.

 Note: after each change, reload the firewall for the changes to take effect.

-How to install FTP server with vsftpd
+Install FTP server with vsftpd on Debian

 vsftpd is an FTP server for the old File Transfer Protocol.
 As an acronym, its name stands for Very Secure File Transfer Protocol Daemon.
 Whether OpenSSH with sftp is standard on every Linux and FreeBSD, but unfortunately FTP is still widely used.